Simzshots/Data-Analysis-Portfolio-/README.md

 ### [Project 3: Loan Defaulters Analysis](https://simzshots.github.io/Loan_Defaulters_Analysis/)

 In this project, I was part of a four man team who conducted a comprehensive analysis of loan defaulters using data sourced from www.kaggle.com .
 The process began with data cleaning and transformation to ensure accuracy and reliability.
-I then performed Exploratory Data Analysis (EDA) to gain a deeper understanding of the dataset, focusing on key factors such as age, sex, and income.
+We then performed Exploratory Data Analysis (EDA) to gain a deeper understanding of the dataset, focusing on key factors such as age, sex, and income.
-To predict the likelihood of loan default, I developed a logistic regression model.
-This model was implemented using SAS, Python and R Studio, where I conducted preprocessing, visualization, and comparative analysis.
-Through this comparison, I highlighted the efficiency of Python in handling similar tasks.
+To predict the likelihood of loan default, we developed a logistic regression model.
+This model was implemented using SAS and R Studio, where we conducted preprocessing, visualization, and comparative analysis.
+Through this comparison, we highlighted the efficiency of R Studio in handling similar tasks.

 The analysis led to the identification of actionable insights regarding default risk factors, which were thoroughly documented in a final report.

 #### Key Contributions:

--  Data Analysis: Analyzed loan application data, ensuring data integrity and accuracy using SAS, Python and R Studio.
+-  Data Analysis: Analyzed loan application data, ensuring data integrity and accuracy using SAS and R Studio.
 -  Model Development: Created a logistic regression model to predict default probabilities.
--  Tool Utilization: Leveraged SAS, Python and R Studio for preprocessing, visualization, and model comparison.
+-  Tool Utilization: Leveraged SAS and R Studio for preprocessing, visualization, and model comparison.
 -  Insights Generation: Identified key risk factors contributing to loan defaults and provided actionable insights for risk mitigation.

 #### Some Visualizations